rittmananalytics/ra_attribution/README.md

 - Lightdash is supported out-of-the-box through metrics, dimensions, tables and joins definitions in the dbt package, and other BI tools e.g. Looker are compatible but require manual configuration

-### Warning!

-Whilst this package is tested and works, it should really be considered as example code and designed primarily to support our own client projects, rather than immediately applicable and usable for any attribution scenario.
-As such it has only limited documentation (as of now), has not been tested beyond the scenarios and projects we have used it for on client projects, comes with no warranty or guarantees and should be used at your own risk - and of course we would be more than happy to extend and customize it for your organization as part of a regular (billable) client engagement - [contact us now](https://calendly.com/markrittman/30min/?/?) to speak to us if this would be of interest to you.

 ### Lightdash Metrics Layer

 This package also includes support for Lightdash, an open-source BI tool that provides Looker-like self-service ad-hoc querying and dashboarding and uses dbt to define and store its metrics layer in the form of extensions to the warehouse table definitions in the project's [schema.yml](models/warehouse/schema/schema.yml) file.